tn-aixpa/redit/docs/usage.md

 ## Usage

 ### Interface
-The inteface is available on url 'http://localhost:8080'
+The inteface is available on url 'http://localhost:8080'.
+The tool is preconfigured with sample input sentences which are used to depict relation extraction.
+The tool predict attributes and relations for entities in a sentence as can be seen in image below.

  ![image](https://github.com/tn-aixpa/redit/blob/main/assets/1.jpg)

 ### API

-- The api is available on url
+- The tool provides Application programmer interface(API).
+The API is available on url

   ```
   http://localhost:8080/re-api/tint
   ```

-The API can be invoked using WGET or CURL as shown below
+It can be invoked using WGET or CURL as shown in example(CURL) below.

 ```
 ..>curl -X POST http://localhost:8080/re-api/tint -H 'Content-Type: application/json' -d 'Il sottoscritto Luca Rosetti, nato a Brindisi il 4 maggio 1984 e residente a Sanremo (IM) in Via Matteotti 42 dichiara di essere titolare dell'